 When it comes to pregnancy scanning and ultrasound, you will hear a million people say a million different things.
 Some will tell you about their fantastic experience seeing their fetus during pregnancy or hearing the baby's heartbeat.
-But, on the other hand, a few others will scare you with stories of how the rays from the ultrasound machine are harmful to the kids and can lead to congenital disabilities etc. This article will help you understand and differentiate the truth from the myths regarding pregnancy scanning and ultrasounds.
+But, on the other hand, a few others will scare you with stories of how the rays from the ultrasound machine are harmful to the kids and can lead to congenital disabilities, etc. This article will help you understand and differentiate the truth from the myths regarding scans during pregnancy and ultrasounds.

 Why Is Pregnancy Scanning Important

-• To confirm the pregnancy and its location.
+1. To confirm the pregnancy and its location.
 In some cases, the pregnancy is in the fallopian tube, which can be risky for the mother and thus needs to be aborted.
 Therefore, it is essential to know the location of the pregnancy.

-Ultrasounds and scans are done only for medical reasons.
+6. Ultrasounds and scans are done only for medical reasons.
 In India, it is illegal and punishable to ask for sex or for a doctor to determine and reveal the sex of the baby before birth.

 Limited Offers Ending Sooner - BUY NOW

 Now or never offers live on the SuperBottoms website.
-Take advantage of the never-before discounts & deals on our offer page!
+Take advantage of the never-before Good Value for Money on our offer page!
 Stock up on the bestselling UNO diapers, accessories & other popular SuperBottoms baby and mom products now available in deals and discounts.

-HURRY, the deals are live till stocks last!
+HURRY, the Deals are Live till stocks last!

-Myths About Ultrasound
+Myths About First Ultrasound During Pregnancy

 Sometimes, getting used to something new is not easy.
 For example, you might have heard the older generation caution you against all these machines that can cause harm to your baby, including ultrasounds.
 Here are some myths you would have heard that are untrue.

-• Ultrasound emits radiation - Ultrasounds are high-frequency sound waves that bounce off the internal organs and thus create a picture of what they look like on a screen.
+2. Ultrasound emits radiation - Ultrasounds are high-frequency sound waves that bounce off the internal organs and thus create a picture of what they look like on a screen.
 There are no radiations – harmful or otherwise that an ultrasound machine emits.

-• Ultrasounds are done above the body only – This is again a myth.
+3. Ultrasounds are done above the body only – This is again a myth.
 We saw in the section above that ultrasounds can also be transvaginal or transabdominal.
 Thus, this myth that ultrasound is only over the body is untrue.

-• One should remain empty stomach before pregnancy scanning – Eating does not cause any hindrance in ultrasound results.
+5. One should remain empty stomach before pregnancy scanning – Eating does not cause any hindrance in ultrasound results.
 However, if your doctor has advised you to stay empty stomach before the scan, please follow their advice.

-• An ultrasound needs a full bladder – In some cases, like trying to find kidney stones, your doctor might ask you to drink water before the scan to have a full bladder.
+6. An ultrasound needs a full bladder – In some cases, like trying to find kidney stones, your doctor might ask you to drink water before the scan to have a full bladder.
 But this does not apply during the pregnancy scan.

 1. The scan to confirm your pregnancy and determine the number of babies